goat-community/goat-docs/docs/routing/walking.md

 1. **Buffer Region:** Based on user-origin, travel time, and speed.
 2. **Edge Filtering:**  Include only relevant edges for walking.

-For pedestrian routing, the edges of the following road classes are considered :
+For pedestrian routing, the edges of the following road classes are considered:
-`secondary`, `tertiary`, `residential`, `livingStreet`, `trunk`, `unclassified`, `parkingAisle`, `driveway`, `pedestrian`, `footway`, `steps`, `track`, `bridleway` and `unknown`. *(You can find further information on this classification in the [Overture Wiki](https://docs.overturemaps.org/themes/transportation/roads#road-class).)*
+`secondary`, `tertiary`, `residential`, `livingStreet`, `trunk`, `unclassified`, `parkingAisle`, `driveway`, `pedestrian`, `footway`, `steps`, `track`, `bridleway`, and `unknown`. *(You can find further information on this classification in the [Overture Wiki](https://docs.overturemaps.org/themes/transportation/roads#road-class).)*

 #### Artificial Edge Creation

 User-provided origin points are typically located a short distance away from the street network.
-In order to account for the additional time (or cost) of walking from the origin to its nearest street, artificial (or simulated) edges are created.
+To account for the additional time (or cost) of walking from the origin to its nearest street, artificial (or simulated) edges are created.

 #### Edge Cost Computation

 For all edges in the sub-network, a cost value (represented as time) is calculated based on path length and walking speed.
-Cost function for walking:
+The cost function for walking:
 `cost = length / speed`

 #### Network Propagation